ReaMOT: A Benchmark and Framework for Reasoning-based Multi-Object Tracking: Experiments

 \subsection{Implementation Details}

-Our ReaTrack framework adopts a training-free design based on a Large Vision-Language Model (LVLM) and SAM2.
-Specifically, we utilize Qwen2.5-VL-7B \cite{bai2025qwen2} as the LVLM and sam2\_hiera\_large \cite{ravi2024sam} as the SAM2 model.
-The maximum age of trajectory is set to 10.
-For inference, all models perform inference on a single NVIDIA RTX 3090 GPU and a single NVIDIA RTX A6000 GPU.
+We implement ReaTrack as a training-free framework utilizing \textit{Qwen3-VL-8B-Thinking} for reasoning and \textit{sam2\_hiera\_large} for mask propagation.
+For LVLM inference, we set \textit{max\_new\_tokens} to 1024 for the \textit{Thinking} model to accommodate comprehensive reasoning chains, and 128 for the \textit{Instruct} variant.
+The maximum trajectory age ${A}_{max}$ is set to 10 frames.
+All experiments are conducted on a single NVIDIA RTX A6000 GPU.